Your Six-Week Postpartum Care Plan: A Daily Guide for New Moms

 Day 6: Say something nice to your partner.
 The first week is filled with diaper changes, feedings, swaddling, rocking.
 Make an effort to get out of your head and the newborn care cycle, by connecting for a moment with your partner.

 Day 7: Find a podcast to listen to for entertainment value only.
 Don’t get too concerned with educating yourself right now.
-Your body is still healing.
+Stay away from true crime right now.
+Your hormones are in an upheaval, and you need to signal safety to your body every chance you get.

 2 Weeks Postpartum: Look for connections to the outside world

-Day 1: Find a binge-able show—it can even be something you have already watched, so if you happen to catch a nap while your baby is snoozing, you won’t miss a beat.
+Day 1: Watch a feel-good TV show or movie.
+Maybe start with something you’ve already seen, so if you happen to catch a nap while your baby is snoozing, you won’t miss anything.

-Day 2: If you are so inclined, follow a mom-fluencer.
-Look for a parent that you can relate to, some specialize in areas like breastfeeding or eco-friendly living, so their posts can be both entertaining and educational.
-Or maybe a funny take on parenting is more your style — find someone to follow that will make you smile!
+Day 2: If you are so inclined, follow a mom-influencer.
+Look for a parent you can relate to, some specialize in areas like breastfeeding or babywearing, so their posts can be both entertaining and educational.
+Or maybe a funny take on parenting is more your style.

 Day 4: Pick a podcast for new parent advice.
 Save yourself some googling and find a podcast that might cover some of the new mom topics that are on your mind at 2 weeks postpartum.

-Day 5: Sign up for an email newsletter, be it about natural parenting, horoscopes, baby milestones, recipes or celebrity gossip, a newsletter can keep fresh content in your inbox even if you only have one hand and three minutes to read it.
+Day 5: Sign up for an email newsletter about natural parenting, baby milestones, recipes, astrology, or celebrity gossip.
+A brief newsletter can keep you informed or connected to the adult world even if you only have one hand and three minutes to read it.

-Day 6: Choose a quick self-pamper ritual like putting lotion on your feet, braiding your hair, or deep breathing and then do it.
+Day 6: Choose a quick self-pamper ritual like putting balm on your feet, braiding your hair, or deep breathing… and then do it.

 3 Weeks Postpartum: Start actually connecting to the outside world